freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 ---
-title: Android core components
+title: Android Core Components
 ---
 # Android core components
-Core components are the essential elements which an app for Android consists of.
-Each of them has its own purpose and lifecycle but not all of them are independent.
-They are:
+Core components are the essential elements contained in an Android app.
+Each of them has its own purpose and lifecycle, but not all of them are independent.
+The Android Core Components are:

 - Activities
 - Services